NidheeshP28/BumperGoals/README.md

 # BumperGoals

-For my BumperGoals project, I built a mini robotic soccer game where two teams of two have a mini bumper cars face off to be the first to score five goals.
-To control the cars, I designed custom controllers that feature built-in screw holes, clean cutouts for the joysticks, and a top shell that snaps tightly onto the bottom plate.
-Inside the case, each of the controllers uses a tiny computer chip, a power booster on AA batteries, a simple power switch, and a wireless chip to connect to the robots.
-By uploading code using a plug-in hardware programmer, I created a completely wireless, arcade game from scratch.
+I built a mini soccer game where two teams of two have a mini bumper cars face off to be the first to score five goals.
+To control the cars, I designed controllers that includes joysticks, a power converter, a tranceiver, AA batteries, a simple power switch, and a PCB to connect to the robots.
+The bumper car handles differential drive with 2 N20 DC gearmotors paired with a ball caster for easier 360 degree turns on the soccer field.
+By uploading code using a hardware programmer, I created a wireless, arcade game from scratch.

 ---

-## Hardware Designs
+## Hardware

-### Custom Controller
+### Controller

-Inside the controller case, it includes joysticks with perfect alignment for wiring, a power booster on AA batteries, a simple power switch, and a wireless chip to connect to the robots.
+To control the cars, I designed controllers that includes joysticks, a power converter, a tranceiver, AA batteries, a simple power switch, and a PCB to connect to the robots.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6e111d4a-f026-431c-82f2-01922a5f8236" alt="Controller" width="45%"/>